WHAT IS PRP?

 -

-The majority of patients are candidates from ages 14 -100+ years old
+The majority of patients are candidates for this procedure

 -